 The property was built in 1928 and, after surviving several demolition plans, was designated as an official French historical monument in 1965.

-Last on our list but but very means the least is the world's tallest building Burj Khalifa.
+Last on our list – but by no means the least – is the world's tallest building Burj Khalifa.
 The mammoth skyscraper and magnificent centerpiece of Downtown Dubai stands at a whopping 828.9 metres high.

 Construction began on the 160-floor building in 2004 with its doors opening six years later in 2010.
 The task of creating the world's tallest manmade structure was awarded to the Chicago office of American architectural and engineering firm Skidmore, Owings and Merril LLP.

 Which of these architectural designs inspires you the most?
 Have we missed any famous buildings off the list?
 Tell us in the comments box below...